Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Generation of outcomes and approximation of neural scaling laws

-We use random seeds that determine the random selection of $T, n_h$ and $n_d$ to ensure reproducibility of our experiments and vary the seed to obtain more experiments with different random choices and we use $N=7$ different random seeds to obtain a large enough set of outcomes.
-In line 13 of Pseudo code~\ref{algo:submit}, the expression '$\operatorname{main}(n_e, n_t, n_d, n_h, A, D))$' is an abbreviation for submitting a job where a model with depth $n_d$, hidden dimension $n_h$ is trained with the number of training trajectories $n_t$ and number of training epochs $n_e$ on the dataset $D$ with architecture $A$.
-We use the general formula $c = p \cdot n_e \cdot n_t \cdot 1000$ to estimate the compute in $\operatorname{flops}$, which follows directly from the fact that each parameter contributes one floating-point operation per sample during the forward pass.
+We use random seeds that determine the random selection of ${d}, n_h$ and $n_d$ to ensure reproducibility of our experiments and vary the seed to obtain more experiments with different random choices and we use $N=7$ different random seeds to obtain a sufficiently large set of outcomes $O$. {In line 12 of Algorithm}~\ref{algo:submit}, the expression $\operatorname{main}(n_e, n_t, n_d, n_h, A, D))$ is an abbreviation for submitting a job where a model with depth $n_d$, hidden dimension $n_h$ is trained with the number of training trajectories $n_t$ and number of training epochs $n_e$ on the dataset $D$ with architecture $A$.
 This function then returns the metrics $\operatorname{nMAE}, \operatorname{nMSE}$ and the number of parameters of the model $p$ which is computed in the $\operatorname{main}$ script by explicitly counting the parameters occurring in all MLPs that are used to parametrize the system architecture using PyTorch functions.
-The set of outcomes can then be read out from the logs which are managed using \emph{mlflow}~\cite{zaharia2018accelerating}.
+The set of outcomes $O$ can then be read out from the logs which are managed using \textit{mlflow}~\cite{zaharia2018accelerating}. {In order to estimate the compute in $\operatorname{flops}$, we use the general formula $c = p \cdot n_e \cdot n_t \cdot 1000$, which follows directly from the fact that each parameter contributes one floating-point operation per sample during the forward pass.}

 The total number of jobs submitted this way amounts to $63504$ which is executed on a high performance compute cluster with $268$ worker nodes, $17152$ Xeon Gold 6238R CPU cores and $931$ TB of parallel storage.